NielsPilgaard/Pilgaard.BackgroundJobs/.github/README.md

-This will scan the assembly for all classes that implement `ICronJob`, and add them to the container.
+This will scan the assembly of `Program` for all classes that implement `ICronJob`, and add them to the container.

 Each `ICronJob` found is then hosted in a [CronBackgroundService](https://github.com/NielsPilgaard/Pilgaard.CronJobs/blob/master/src/Pilgaard.CronJobs/CronBackgroundService.cs).